Use Blueprinting to understand your "attack" and "study" strategic market segments.

 - Competitive landscape: We learned that this market is dominated today by a “800 pound gorilla.”
 All indications from our interviews say this competitor is highly focused on this market and is willing to defend it aggressively.
 The market looks much less attractive to us now.

-- New business model: As we interviewed down the value chain, we realized the greatest value can be generated not by our products… but by our customers’ products.
+- Forward integration: As we interviewed down the value chain, we realized the greatest value can be generated not by our products… but by our customers’ products.
 We will change our business model to sell an entire system instead of just our ingredient or component.

 - Refined segmentation: We thought this was a single market segment, but we learned there are three discrete market segments.
 Our competitors have missed this fact.
 We will focus on meeting the needs of these “sub-segments” to deliver innovation lacking today.